release-engineering/jenkins-prometheus-exporter/README.md

-This is an experimental prometheus exporter for "jenkins" that exposes more per-job information that the existing [prometheus plugin for jenkins](https://plugins.jenkins.io/prometheus/).
+This is an experimental prometheus exporter for "jenkins" that exposes more per-job information than the existing [prometheus plugin for jenkins](https://plugins.jenkins.io/prometheus/).

 This polls jenkins looking for builds created since startup and exposes metrics about those builds